jaidTw/ctf-writeups/dctf-2018/lucky2.md

 }
 ```

-It will use `time(0)/10` as the seed for `srand()`, and output `time(0)/10000, so the probability to guess the seed at a given period is 1/1000.
-I wait for the server output time to be carried, and start brute-force guessing the time, then finally I will reach the correct server time, and get the flag.
+It will use `time(0)/10` as the seed for `srand()`, and output `time(0)/10000`, so the probability to guess the seed at a given period is 1/1000.
+I wait for the server output time to be carried by one, and start brute-force guessing the time, then finally I will reach the correct server time, and get the flag.

 ### Exploit (if any)
 ```python